 Parker’s group was not quoted in the press release.
 Neither were anyone on Community Board 7, which, earlier this year, helped the coalition draft an outline and come up with principles for a potential community benefits agreement.

-Councilman Fernando Cabrera, whose district includes the Armory, has said he wouldn’t support the project without a viable community benefits agreement.
-It’s unclear what he thinks about this agreement.
+Councilman Fernando Cabrera, whose district includes the Armory, has said he wouldn’t support the project without a viable community benefits agreement. domain whois information It’s unclear what he thinks about this agreement.

 Stay tuned.
 Below is the text of the press release:

 The Northwest Bronx Community & Clergy Coalition (NWBCCC) and the Kingsbridge National Ice Center Partners (KNIC) sign an unprecedented community benefits agreement to redevelop the Kingsbridge Armory into a facility committed to serving Bronx residents.
 “This Community Benefits Agreement is substantial and represents many years of hard work and determination around the Kingsbridge Armory.
 It will ensure that the needs of local residents are at the forefront,” said Sandra Lobo-Jost, President, NWBCCC.

 This Community Benefits Agreement represents a multi-million dollar benefit package for the local community.
 For the first time in the history of New York City, a developer has agreed to wall-to-wall living wage jobs for local workers, over 50,000 square feet of community space, targeted local hiring, opportunities for minority- and women-owned businesses, free ice time for Title 1 schools, local procurement, sustainable green development and operation, and a business incubator to facilitate wealth creation for local residents.
 As a faith leader who has served the NW Bronx community for over 20 years, Father Joseph Girone, O.S.A., Pastor of St. Nicholas of Tolentine Catholic Church said, “the strength of our Community Benefits Agreement will ensure that the Kingsbridge